qinjunjerry/PyKeyBox/README.md

 ## simple
 ```
 keybox help             : show this help message and exit
 keybox list             : list all key titles
-keybox add    <title>: add a new key title and content
+keybox add    <title>   : add a new key title and content
-keybox view   keyword: view the content for the key title matching the given keywords
+keybox view   <keyword> : view the content for the key title matching the given keywords
-keybox mod    keyword: modify the content for the key title matching the given keywords
+keybox mod    <keyword> : modify the content for the key title matching the given keywords
-keybox del    keyword: delete an existing key title matching the given keywords and the key content
+keybox del    <keyword> : delete an existing key title matching the given keywords and the key content
 keybox import <file>    : import all key titles and contents from a text file
 keybox export [file]    : export all key titles and contents to stdout or a file
 keybox reset            : reset the master password
 ```